-In the May issue of FAIRLADY we featured a great article entitled ‘Good books bad feelings’ that posed the question whether you should read scary or sad books to your children.
-Now we take the questions a bit further.
+In the May issue of Fairlady we featured a great article entitled ‘Good books bad feelings’ that posed the question whether you should read scary or sad books to your children.
+Now we take the question a bit further.
 Should children’s books also have a distinct African flavour?

-What if Snow White was living with seven dwarfs somewhere in the Lesotho Mountains and what if Rapunzel became Refilwe?
-Carole Bloch, the director at Project for the Study of Alternative Education in South Africa (PRAESA), approached Jacana Media with a goal to make reading and writing enjoyable and satisfying for all children in their own languages.
+What if Snow White was living with seven dwarfs somewhere in the Lesotho mountains and what if Rapunzel became Refilwe?
+Carole Bloch, PRAESA director, approached Jacana Media with a goal to make reading and writing enjoyable and satisfying for all children in their own languages.
 We asked Carole a few questions:

 Tell us about your initiative with Jacana media about African adaptation of classic children’s books.
 When did this project come about?

 Many English-speaking parents are not aware that most young African-language-speaking children have to learn to read and write without storybooks in languages they understand.
 I have always thought that all young children deserve to be offered the great fairytales and fables that have stood the test of time in so many different settings and languages.

 Why did you decide to start this project?
 Why do you think there is a need for these books?

 In addition to supporting original story-writing in South Africa, it’s important to offer world stories to children and the adults who read to them.
 It’s not a new idea – the history of children’s literature development is, in fact, a history of translation.
 Through texts in translation, we come to know about universal values and the commonalities we share as human beings.

 What are you hoping to achieve by publishing these African adaptations?